vidbina/vidbina.github.io/_drafts/pfctl.markdown

 pass out on eth0 inet proto tcp from $everyone to any port $stream queue streamers pass out on eth0 inet proto tcp from $everyone to any port $web queue readers
 {% endhighlight %}

+### Translation
+With translation one can mutate the IP addresses in the packets before they hit the filter.
+In the case one needs to map incoming traffic from one address or targeted to a specific machine address to another address and/or port, the translator is the one to put to work.
+In the next example all incoming traffic on port `80` for the `$public` address will be proxied to the loopback address on port `4000`.

+{% highlight bash %}
+rdr on eth0 proto { tcp, udp } from any to $public port 80 -> 127.0.0.1 port 4000
+{% endhighlight %}

+### PF

 ## Read